 - Next stop: Amsterdam

-- Lodging: Find your ideal accommodation options here.
+- Lodging: Find accommodation options near Kinderdijk here.

-- Pin it to Pinterest or share it on Facebook.
+- Save this for later: Pin it to Pinterest or share it on Facebook so you can find it when planning your trip!

 I am going here next year and I am so excited!
 This was so informative!!!
 Thank you so much!